Objectives and Key Results (OKRs) 🎯

-OKRs (Objectives and Key Results) are our goal-setting framework for aligning teams and measuring progress.
-Used by Google, Intel, and leading startups, OKRs help us focus on what matters most:
+OKRs (Objectives and Key Results) are our framework for aligning teams and measuring progress.
+Used by Google, Intel, and leading startups, OKRs keep everyone focused on what matters most.

 OKR Structure